melvin-lm/flask_postgresql_docker/README.md

 From the root project directory (it will stop and remove the containers)
 `$ docker-compose down`

-If you want to clear the database, use -v option to delete volumes
+If you want to clear the database as well, use -v option to delete volumes
 `$ docker-compose down -v`

+If you did not delete the volumes, by running `docker-compose up -d` again, you'll see that the database is persistent.